disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 Each `@http` occurrence get translated to a scala value in the `Hints` associated to the corresponding endpoint.

-* On server-side, having a list of all the endpoints associated to a service allows for creating a routing logic that dispatches an http Request to the correct endpoint.
+* On server-side, having a list of all the endpoints associated to a service allows for creating a routing logic that dispatches an HTTP Request to the correct endpoint.
 * On client-side, a method call to a service stub gets translated to an instance of the corresponding `GADT` member.
 From there, we have to retrieve the schemas associated to the member in question.
 Additionally, we need to extract the input value out of the member, to run it through an encoder derived from the the associated `Schema`.

 Therefore, the `Service` abstraction needs to be enriched with the following methods :